 It was the third clash between India and Iran in a World Cup final — the previous two were held in 2004 and 2007 in Mumbai, and on both occasions, India triumphed.
 With the third World Cup being staged after four editions of the ProKabaddi League, there was a lot of hype and hoopla around the event, and there was immense pressure on Anup Kumar’s team to win the title a third time.
 His team lost the opening league match to the Republic of Korea but hit back strongly in the remaining league matches and showed remarkable composure to turn the tide against Iran in the title match.

-Earlier, Sheykh did the star turn demonstrating his cunning maneuvers as a raider.
+Earlier, Sheykh did the star turn, demonstrating his cunning maneuvers as a raider.
 Thanks to the five raid points Sheykh won in the first half, including a super raid execution, Iran led 18-13 at halftime.
 India took the field with Anup Kumar, Manjit Chillar, Thakur, Pradeep Narwal, Sandeep Narwal, Surjeet, and Surender Nada.
-After two empty raids from either side, Sandeep Narwal won the home side the first point with a hand touch.
+After two empty raids from either side, Sandeep Narwal won the home side’s first point with a hand touch.

-Thakur made it 2-0, but very soon, Iran showed its class by cleverly playing lobby to earn two bonus points and a raid point when Meraj won a team review for a hand touch on Sandeep Narwal.
+Thakur made it 2-0, but soon, Iran showed its class by cleverly playing lobby to earn two bonus points and a raid point when Meraj won a team review for a hand touch on Sandeep Narwal.
 Returning to action, Sandeep Narwal won the first tackle point for India.
-Still, soon the Iranian skipper’s electrifying display took center-stage as he put his side ahead by six points at the interval.
+Still, the Iranian skipper’s electrifying display soon took center stage, putting his side ahead by six points at the interval.
 Fazel Atrachali excelled in defense, and four other players earned tackle points.

-But eventually, India showed its wherewithal in a sport it has dominated since the 1990 Asian Games.
+Eventually, India showed its money in a sport that has dominated since the 1990 Asian Games.

 READ ALSO :